 - Lester Hawthorne Monks, the sole pleasure passenger on the ship.
 A Harvard University student, his doctor advised him to take a sea voyage.
-Perhaps the doctor was hoping to slow Monk’s drinking.
+Perhaps the doctor hoped to slow Monk’s drinking.
 If so, he failed.
 Monks' baggage included whiskey, brandy and 60 bottles of beer.
-The primary reason suspicion fell on Monks was that he couldn't account for his whereabouts during the crime, and he discovered the murders.
+But suspicion fell on Monks because he couldn't account for his whereabouts during the crime.
+He had also discovered the murders.

 - Thomas Bram, the first mate, hailed from Saint Kitts.
 He acted suspiciously after the murder.
 Bram discovered the murder weapon and tossed it overboard.
 He said he wanted to protect everyone from further attack.
 Bram had also destroyed other evidence by doctoring the ship's logs.
 He initially proposed the Herbert Fuller should continue on its voyage and deliver its cargo.
 And well before the ship departed, Bram had warned Monks that he shouldn’t go on the trip.

 With the Herbert Fuller in Halifax, the police took over and began sorting out the tangled mess.
 They made inquiries about Monks and concluded the case against him was not realistic.
 The police cleared him.